Practising as an architect during the coronavirus (COVID-19) pandemic

 If you are principal in a practice you have professional responsibilities to look after the safety and welfare of your employees.
 Employers who require their employees to attend the workplace have a lawful responsibility to ensure that the workplace is COVID secure.
 This includes having carried out a risk assessment.
 The Government’s latest guidance for businesses can be found here.

 Practising with integrity

-Standard 1 of the Architects Code expects architects to act with integrity, and this underpinning principle is never more important when dealing with additional pressures and conflicts now and in the weeks to come.
+Standard 1 of the Architects Code expects architects to act with integrity, and this underpinning principle is never more important when dealing with additional pressures caused by the pandemic.
 While financial and contractual pressures may mount, they do not override your responsibility to practise in an ethical way.